Looking for an Event Sponsor? Here’s the First Thing You Should Do!

-The number of companies who perceive sponsorship as unnecessary luxury is frightening, so make sure you attract the right ones.
+The number of companies who perceive sponsorship as an unnecessary luxury is frightening, let's try to change that view!

 The first step in the process of finding the right sponsor is to determine the audience

-Sponsorship is aimed at encouraging the consumers to associate the sponsor’s corporate brand with the brand/idea of the event.
-However, this idealistic aim does not prove to be sufficient for the sponsor.
-It is expected that they should have direct or indirect financial benefit in return of the sponsorship.
+Sponsorship is aimed at encouraging attendees to associate the sponsor’s corporate brand with the brand and idea of the event.
+However, this idealistic aim does not prove sufficient for the sponsor.
+It is expected that they should have direct or indirect financial benefit in return for their sponsorship.
 This is the slight difference that distinguishes sponsors from donors.

-There are some events which attract a lot of sponsors.
-These are events which involve either a large number of people or a small group of people with specific interests.
+Events which attract a large number of sponsors are events which involve, either a large number of people or a small group of people with specific interests.

-If your event is not a mass one, but it is aimed at a group of people sharing specific interests, surely your chance of finding a sponsor increases.
-An advertisement to the right audience is much more valuable than the advertisement to a mass audience.
+If your event is not a mass one, but is aimed at a group of people sharing specific interests, your chances of finding a sponsor increase.
+An advertisement to the right audience is much more valuable than the advertisement to a mass, mixed audience.

 Now, here’s how to determine the audience in answering 5 simple questions

-1. What’s the topic/theme of my event?
-Is it a niche topic, where specific individuals will turn up, does it concern a business sector or is it a mass one?
+1. What’s the topic or theme of the event?
+Is it a niche topic where specific individuals will turn up?
+Does it concern a business sector?
+Or is it a mass one?

-2. Who’s the lecturer/ speaker?
-Depending on your speakers, you can start unfolding your audience analysis - may the speaker is popular with young people, may be with professionals?
+2. Who are the lecturers or speakers?
+Depending on your speakers, you can start unfolding your audience analysis.
+Is the speaker popular with young people, with professionals, young professionals?

 3. What ‘s the price of attendance?
 Determining the social status of your attendees can serve you well in sponsorship negotiations.
-Products, as we know, are marketed to selected audiences.
+Products are after all marketed to selected audiences.

 4. What’s the location of the event?
-Look for sponsors that may be companies operating within a certain area, like catering companies for example.
+Look for sponsors that may be operating within a certain geograpical area, catering companies for example.

 5. When are you holding your event?
-If it’s during the summer, maybe you want to attract ice cream companies, if it’s during the winter tea making companies.
-Target your sponsors carefully.
+If it’s during the summer you may look for ice cream companies.
+If it’s during the winter maybe tea-making companies?
+Target your sponsors carefully!